Finishxx/spring-hospital-backend/README.md

 # tjv-hospital

 Hospital internal system for booking pacients with their doctors.
-A pacient can only be booked to his own doctor only if the doctor is free at that time.
+A patient can only be booked to his own doctor only if the doctor is free at that time.

 ## Schema